tytydraco/yessleep/out/I_may_be_parasocial_but_I_swear_I_had_nothing_to_do_with_it.md

 "The brown... haired... girl" I stuttered out.

 "Oh yes, brown hair, with a streak in it, like they used to do.
-That was after Disco."
+That was after disco."

 A girl with a streak in her hair...